 The area is also a gathering spot for monarch butterflies in the fall.
 This is one of three International Monarch Reserves in southern Ontario.

-The natural sheltered cove at the end of the paved road is one of the only refuges for ships along the shoreline.
+Long Point Harbour, the natural sheltered cove at the end of the paved road, is one of the only refuges for ships along the County’s shoreline.
 Generations of Indigenous, commercial and recreational fishermen and boaters have used the harbour.
 Boat launching and docking is permitted in designated areas.

-The wooden heritage lighthouse was an important navigation point for more than a century beginning in 1881.
+Prince Edward Point Lighthouse, the wooden heritage lighthouse, was an important navigation point for more than a century beginning in 1881.
 Visit the lighthouse by going beyond the vehicle gate on the unpaved road around the harbour.
-You cannot go inside the lighthouse or the other structures nearby.
+Unfortunately, access to the interior of the lighthouse is not permitted.

 Millennium Cycling Trail